-When a student falls into the "D" or "F" range for a course, a Deficiency Notice or a Mid-Quarter Progress Reports will be sent home by the Academy.
+When a student falls into the "D" or "F" range for a course, a Deficiency Notice will be sent home quarterly by the Academy.
 Parents/guardians are asked to acknowledge receipt of a notice with a phone call or an e-mail to the teacher to discuss strategies for helping their struggling student.

-When deficiency notices or mid-quarter progress reports come out, if a student has 1 or more "F's' they are ineligible to participate in practices or games.
+When deficiency notices come out, if a student has 1 or more "F's' they are ineligible to participate in practices or games.
 They may attend but not participate.
 They remain ineligible until all grades are verified (by faculty and Athletic Director) to be above an "F." At that time they may resume participation immediately.
-Eligibility for students with accommodations plans to participate will be discussed and determined in a teaching team meeting
+Eligibility for students with accommodations plans to participate will be discussed and determined in a teaching team meeting.